 Truckload (TL) - Quantity of freight required to fill a truck.
 When used in connection with freight rates, the quantity of freight necessary to qualify a shipment for a truckload rate.
 Historical definition is a shipment of 10,000 pounds or more.

 Turnpike Double - A combination vehicle consisting of a tractor and two trailers of 45 to 48 feet.

 Twin Trailer - A short semitrailer (under 29') designed to be operated as part of a combination vehicle with a tandem trailer of similar length

 Vehicle-Mile - A measurement of the total miles traveled by all vehicles in an area.
 Generally applies to intercity movements only

 Waybill - Description of goods with a common carrier freight shipment

 Weight-distance Tax - A tax basing the fee per mile on the registered gross weight of the vehicle.
 Total tax liability is calculated by multiplying this rate times miles traveled - -

 Warehouse - Storage place for products.
 Principal warehouse activities include receipt of product, storage, shipment and order picking.

 QuickTSI is your one-stop-shop for everything you need to run your transportation and freight logistics business.
-Our website allows you to post load or find trucks, post trucks or find loads, look up carrier profiles, view trucking companies, find truck driving jobs, and DOT medical examniers.
+Our website allows you to post loads or find trucks, post trucks or find loads, look up carrier profiles, view trucking companies, find truck driving jobs, and DOT medical examiners.

 Quick Transport Solutions, Inc.